tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Sep 30 2007

-Ted Hand (a 21-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Ted Hand (a 21-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Ted Hand had extensive experience in preaching his views to theists.
 He was not afraid.
 As Ted Hand entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Ted Hand used religious teachings and beliefs to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Ted Hand argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.